-We identified a fraud risk related to the inventory obsolescence provision in response to possible pressures to meet profit targets or market expectations.
+We identified a fraud risk related to the inventory obsolescence provision in response to possible pressures to meet profit targets or market expectations and the opportunities for bias in the subjective estimate.

 Link to KAMs

 Further detail in respect of the inventory obsolescence provision is set out in the key audit matter disclosures in section 4 of this report.